Click Here To Schedule A Consultation

 • This field is for validation purposes and should be left unchanged.

-Spider veins, telangiectasias, and varicose veins are some of the most common conditions that patients consult with Dr. Michele Green daily in her NYC office.
-Luckily, thanks to sclerotherapy for spider veins and the V-Beam laser for telangiectasias, these unwanted leg veins can be quickly treated without side effects and recovery time.
-Varicose veins are more common in women than men, and it is believed to be both genetically and hormonally mediated in women.
+Spider veins, telangiectasias, and varicose veins are some of the most common conditions patients consult with Dr. Michele Green daily in her private NYC dermatology office.
+Luckily, these unwanted leg veins can be quickly treated without side effects and minimal recovery time thanks to sclerotherapy for spider veins and the V-Beam laser for telangiectasias.
+Varicose veins are more common in women than men, and it is believed to be genetically and hormonally mediated in women.
 Varicose veins are due to the weakening or damaged valves in the veins themselves.
-When blood collects in the veins, the blood expands the size of the veins, making them appear varicose.
-Both spider veins and varicose veins are generally not linked with serious health conditions, but they can be uncomfortable and unattractive.
+When blood collects in the veins, it expands the size of the veins, making them appear varicose.
+Both spider veins and varicose veins are generally not linked with severe health conditions, but they can be uncomfortable and unattractive.
 For these reasons, many patients seek treatment, as they are self-conscious about these spider veins and shy away from wearing shorts or dresses on a hot summer day.

 What are varicose veins and spider veins?

-Varicose veins are characterized by swollen, twisted veins that are visible on the surface of the skin.
-Typically a deep blue or purple in color, these affected veins most commonly appear on the lower extremities, such as the legs.
+Varicose veins are characterized by swollen, twisted veins visible on the skin’s surface.
+Typically a deep blue or purple, these affected veins most commonly appear on the lower extremities, such as the legs.
 Varicose veins are usually just a cosmetic concern – the discoloration and bulging nature of the veins often appear unsightly – but can also cause pain or discomfort.
-The symptoms of varicose veins include throbbing, heaviness, aches in the legs, cramping muscles, or swelling.
-These painful symptoms can be exacerbated if you are in one position for too long, such as standing or sitting for extended periods of time.
+The symptoms of varicose veins include throbbing, heaviness, leg aches, cramping muscles, or swelling.
+These painful symptoms can be exacerbated if you are in one position for too long, such as standing or sitting for extended periods.
 Heaviness, aching, and swelling in the legs can also occur after walking a great deal.

-Spider veins, also known as telangiectasia, are similar to varicose veins but are smaller and less severe in their symptoms.
+Spider veins, also known as telangiectasia, are similar to varicose veins but are more minor and less severe in their symptoms.
 They are dilated or broken blood vessels present on the skin.
-Typically, spider veins appear blue or red in color and are closer to the surface of the skin.
-Spider veins are also most commonly found on the legs but may also develop on the face.
-Both spider veins and varicose veins are very common, affecting nearly 20% of all adults, and both conditions become more prevalent with age.
-Again, both spider veins and varicose veins are present in both men and women but are more common in women.
+Typically, spider veins appear blue or red and are closer to the skin’s surface.
+Spider veins are commonly found on the legs but may also develop on the face.
+Both spider and varicose veins are prevalent, affecting nearly 20% of all adults, and both conditions become more prevalent with age.
+Again, both spider and varicose veins are present in both men and women but are more common in women.

 sclerotherapy 1015980922